 Breast reduction removes excess weight to alleviate these symptoms.
 At your consultation, Dr. Lisa Hwang will get to know your goals to formulate a customized approach for you.
+As a female aesthetic plastic surgeon, not only will she help you reduce the size of your breasts, she will also help mold your breasts into a more perky and youthful shape!
 She will discuss the nuances of surgery to help you achieve beautiful results that complement your natural physique.

 By removing cumbersome weight, you will achieve improved mobility and physical comfort.
 Women frequently notice immediate relief of back pain after surgery.
 The grooving of their shoulders soften and the breasts no longer rub against adjacent skin.